Rosita2218/Canva-Docs-to-Decks/CANVA DOCS TO DECKS.md/README.md

 ## What is Canva Docs to Decks?<a name="What is Canva Docs to Decks"></a>

 Canva Docs to Decks is a presentation tool within Canva that allows you to create a professional-looking collection of slides to use as visual aids during a pitch or presentation.
 Canva Docs to Decks come with pre-designed templates that include a variety of design elements, such as background images, fonts, color schemes, and graphics, all of which can be customized to your liking.
-Canva Docs to Decks can also include text, photos, and other elements. <br/>Canva Docs to Decks also allow you to collaborate with others, which comes in handy when working on group projects.<br/> Overall, Canva Docs to Decks are a great tool for creating visually appealing and engaging presentations, even if you do not have much design experience.
+Canva Docs to Decks can also include text, photos, and other elements. <br/>Canva Docs to Decks also allow you to collaborate with others, which comes in handy when working on group projects.<br/> Overall, Canva Docs to Decks is a great tool for creating visually appealing and engaging presentations, even if you do not have much design experience.

 ## Features of canva Docs to Decks<a name="Features of Canva Docs to decks"></a>

 Canva Docs to Decks offers a unique set of features and capabilities for creating and presenting documents.
-Here are some key features of Canva Docs to Docs:<br/>
+Here are some key features of Canva Docs to Decks:<br/>

 1. **Pre-designed and Customizable Design Templates:** Canva Docs to Decks provides a variety of design templates that typically provide users with a starting point for designing presentation slides.
 These templates can be customized to meet the needs of the user's brand or project.<br/> This feature enables users to easily create professional-looking slides while maintaining their own branding or distinct style.<br/>